 VolResource aims to make it quick and easy to find useful information on anything to do with running a voluntary organisation (whether a community group, charity or other non-profit body).

-We're always on the look-out for relevant web links to add, redundant old ones to remove, additional practical resources, changes in advice sources, new sector projects, etc. This version of VolResource is based on material copied over from the old site and we would appreciate your help in reviewing the content.
+We're always on the look-out for relevant web links to add, redundant old ones to remove, additional practical resources, changes in advice sources, new sector projects, etc. We would appreciate your help in reviewing the content.
 You can use the on-page comments to make a contribution, or add an Update piece for longer material.
 See About page for more.

 Our regular email newsletter carries the latest resources and practical news of interest to those involved in third sector organisations.

 ... in the wide range of material specifically compiled for voluntary organisations, there are two main options - the navigation menu above and an annotated Articles index (Table of Contents).
 There is also a a Simple Site Map, with a couple of other options.
 Note: as sample documents aren't on the nav bar, find them via the index or other routes.

 Alternatively, the site search box is top right *.
 And almost all articles will have suggestions for connected (tagged) content at the end, just after the sharing buttons.
 Further help is on the About page.

 For a bit of an introduction to the purpose and approach of this site, see Background to the sector and effective organisations.
 If lost for where to start, how about key sector information sites page?

 * On smaller screens, the right-hand sidebar shifts to the bottom of the page.